SumayyaZiyad/vah-for-pprl/README.md

 # vah-for-pprl
-Stores the implementation and data sources used to evaluate Vulnerability-Aware Hardening (VAH) introduced for PPRL.
+This repository stores the implementation of Vulnerability-Aware Hardening (VAH), a novel reference set based hardening technique introduced for PPRL.
+This work has been submitted at the Conference on Information and Knowledge Management (CIKM) 2025.

+We provide anonymised versions of all data sets used to evaluate VAH in the `data` folder.